BranchTaken/Hemlock/doc/design/syntax.md

 - `<omit>`: `_*[0-9][0-9_]*`, constrained to the range of `int`, defaults to 0, specifies number of codepoints omitted past `<indent>` column, i.e. `<indent>+<omit>` is the starting column

-If all parameters are absent (`[:]`), the directive resets the source to the primary source and restores the indentation to its value at the preceding source directive.
+Every directive resets the source to the primary source and restores the indentation to its value at the previous source directive, because the source directive itself naturally originates in the primary source.
+An empty source directive, `[:]`, has no other effect, but a non-empty source
+directive:

+- sets the position of the codepoint immediately following the directive, even if it is a newline
+- set specifies block indentation of the first line, which allows what would otherwise be malformed indentation transitions between sources

 ```hemlock
 [:"Foo.hm":42:8+13]